.NET Application Examples and Types: Web, Mobile, Desktop, Cloud, and AI

 Type 8: Windows Services

 Windows Services are long-running background processes that start automatically when Windows boots.
 They are often used for monitoring, logging, scheduled tasks, or system-level integrations.
-Built in .NET, these services can run silently in the background, ensuring essential business processes remain uninterrupted.
+Built in .NET, these services run silently in the background, ensuring essential business processes remain uninterrupted.

 Type 9: Xamarin apps

 Xamarin extended .NET into the mobile world, allowing developers to build Android and iOS apps using C# and share logic across platforms.
 Xamarin applications offered native performance and access to platform APIs.
-Although Xamarin has been replaced by .NET MAUI, it played a key role in helping businesses embrace mobile development with the .NET ecosystem.
+Although Xamarin has been replaced by .NET MAUI, it played a key role in helping businesses embrace mobile development within the .NET ecosystem.

 Type 10: Universal Windows Platform (UWP)